MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 For proactive messaging, `serviceUrl` is the URL of the channel that the recipient of the proactive message is using and can be found in `activity.serviceUrl`.

 You'll want to add the above code just prior to the the code that sends the proactive message.
-This sample has it near the end of `completeJob()` in `bot.js`, but it is commented out because it will not work in Emulator without an `appId` and `appPassword`.
+In the [Proactive Messages Sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/16.proactive-messages), you would put it in `index.js` just before `await turnContext.sendActivity('proactive hello');`.

 ---